hyperledger/fabric-private-chaincode/README.md

 Once you have cloned the repository, you can either use the pre-built images or you can manually build them.
 Next, you start the development container.

 #### Pull docker images
-To pull the docker image and start the development container execute the following:
+To pull the docker image execute the following:
 ```bash
 make -C $FPC_PATH/utils/docker pull pull-dev
 ```